-After America's first Elon Musk stood on the 'X' he had painted on the stage floor, he showed off his most extraordinary talent, marketing:
+After standing on the 'X' he had painted on the stage floor, he showed off his most extraordinary talent, marketing:

 "Ladies, gentlemen, oh and you reporters," cracked up everyone not holding a pencil.

 "The Annals of Time will remember this evening as one of the most significant nights in human history!
 Tonight, we forever leave the darkness behind!"